-'Storm Lake' Documentary Depicts The Triumph And Struggle Of A Local Newspaper
+'Storm Lake' documentary depicts the triumph and struggle of a local newspaper

 DAVE DAVIES, HOST:

-Art Cullen has a mop of white hair, a horseshoe mustache and often a bow tie, inevitably drawing comparisons to Mark Twain.
-But he's a serious journalist.
-He won the 2017 Pulitzer Prize for Editorial Writing for what the Pulitzer committee described as tenacious reporting, impressive expertise and engaging writing that successfully challenged powerful corporate agricultural interests in Iowa.
-Art Cullen has also written op-ed pieces for The Washington Post and The Guardian and is the author of the 2018 book "Storm Lake: A Chronicle Of Change, Resilience, And Hope From A Small-Town Newspaper" (ph).
-The documentary film "Storm Lake" is directed by Jerry Risius and Beth Levison.
-It opens in theaters tomorrow and will be shown on PBS November 15.
+Art Cullen won the 2017 Pulitzer Prize for Editorial Writing for what the Pulitzer committee described as tenacious reporting, impressive expertise and engaging writing that successfully challenged powerful corporate agricultural interests in Iowa.
+Cullen is also author of the the author of the 2018 book "Storm Lake: A Chronicle Of Change, Resilience, And Hope From A Small Town Newspaper."
+The documentary film "Storm Lake," directed by Jerry Risius and Beth Levison, will appear on PBS stations Monday night, part of the Independent Lens series.

 ART CULLEN: Well, thanks for having me, Dave.
 I appreciate it.